thorstenhater/arbor-gui/README.md

 # Installation

+We have Macos Bundles and Linux AppImages and they are the preferred way of getting and using Arbor GUI.
+Simply download the version for your system and copy them to a directory of your choosing.

 The Arbor GUI requires a functional OpenGL 3.3+ package and recent (as in C++20 supported) C++ compiler to be present on the system.
 Listed below are the standard instructions to install per platform.
 Mileage may vary, especially when installing OpenGL.
 You might need to update drivers, or have to execute other environment specific patches.

+## Building Arbor GUI

-Start out by cloning the repository and creating a build directory:
+If you wish to build and perhaps modify Arbor GUI, start out by cloning the repository and creating a build directory:

 ```bash
 git clone --recursive https://github.com/thorstenhater/arbor-gui.git